Guides April 30, 2025 6 min read

 Why it fails: If the leak is at the bulkhead-to-foundation joint, a new door won’t help.
 You’ll spend thousands on a new bulkhead and still have the same leak.

-- Remove failed material: We clean out any deteriorated rubber gasket or old bulkhead sealant
+3. Remove the failed gasket or sealant — Clean out any deteriorated rubber gasket or old bulkhead sealant from the cold joint.

-- Install injection ports: Strategic placement along the cold joint between bulkhead and foundation
+4. Install injection ports — Place ports strategically along the cold joint between the bulkhead and foundation wall.

-- Inject flexible urethane: Our specialized foam expands to fill every void in the cold joint
+5. Inject flexible urethane foam — The foam expands to fill every void in the cold joint, reaching from the interior to the soil side.

 Why Injection Works